Leave Your Message

 U-Yee Paper’s Biodegradable Material Production Process: Step-by-Step

-U-Yee Paper centers its production on sugarcane Bagasse Pulp (a waste byproduct of sugar production) and other renewable fibers, with a focus on low-impact, circular practices.
+U-Yee Paper centers its production on sugarcane bagasse pulp (a waste byproduct of sugar production) and other renewable fibers, with a focus on low-impact, circular practices.
 Here’s the detailed workflow:

 1.Raw Material Sourcing: Renewable & Waste-Driven